Squeezing: from numerical to conceptual problems: The Simplest Cases

-where the first identity grants the nonsingularity of $\beta$ in 0, the second one defines the magnitude $b$ of the {\em Fourier squeezing}, and $\beta_0$ defines the symmetric values of the amplitude $\beta(\tau)$ at $\pm\frac{\pi}{2})$.
-The equations \eqref{eq:17} are then fulfilled by:
+The interrelation between the harmonic $\theta(\tau)$ \eqref{eq:16} and the corresponding physical $\beta(\tau)$ given by \eqref{beta} is not completely trivial, but reduces to a purely algebraic problem, where the first identity grants the nonsingularity of $\beta$ in 0, the second one defines the magnitude $b$ of the {\em Fourier squeezing} depending on the whole trajectory, and $\beta_0$ defines the symmetric values of the amplitude $\beta(\tau)$ at $\pm\frac{\pi}{2}$.
+Equations \eqref{eq:17} are then fulfilled by: